MehmoodAlam632/Clock/README.md

 # Clock
- A clock using HTML and CSS
+ A clock using HTML, CSS and Javascript